Post Surgery Care Instructions

-During this time, attempted breeding may cause internal bleeding.
-Females may also have a small amount of blood in the urine for 3-4 days after surgery.
-A male is capable of impregnating an unspayed female up to 3 days after he is neutered.
+During this time, breeding may cause internal bleeding.
+Females may also have a small amount of blood in their urine for 3-4 days after surgery.
+Males are capable of impregnating a female up to 3 days after neutering.